HazemHassine/HazemHassine/README.md

 #  About Me:
 Hello 👋 I'm `<Hazem/>`
 I'm a 3rd Computer Science student from Tunisia<sup>🇹🇳</sup>.
 Passionate about Machine Learning 🖥️ and Artifical Intelligence 🤖.
 Always learning new things and working on projects.
-Have a tour in my github profile where you'll find projects ranging from a markdown parser in **java** to a Diabetes Prediciton Api in **python**.
+Have a tour in my github profile where you'll find projects ranging from a markdown parser in **java** to a Diabetes Prediciton Api in **python** using all kind of python frameworks and technlogies.